Ever have that piece of furniture that is pretty, but super plain? Totally functional and in need of a mini makeover? Have I got the product for you!

 No problem though….
 I pulled out the insert and lined it up to make sure it would match up then measured 5 1/2 inches long and cut that piece.

-It was a tiny bit short- DOH!
+In trying to use the pieces most efficiently (so I had max product left over) the new section ended up a tiny bit short- DOH!
 Instead of having a tiny short piece at the end I cut two larger pieces that met up in the middle-ish for a better look to the layout.
-Just make sure you lie everything up before you cut and dry fit as you go.
+(This is why I dry fit each step before I cut and was SO happy to have extra product.)

 as I was marking and cutting, I would lay the pieces on top of each other to make sure they were lined up perfectly